OperationSpark/high-school-prep/continued-learning.md

 3. **Code Wars:** Once you're feeling like you could hack Facebook, [try battling it out on Code Wars!](http://www.codewars.com/)

 4. **JavaScript, the Weird Parts:** [This video is a great deep dive into the crazy world of JavaScript.](https://www.youtube.com/watch?v=Bv_5Zv5c-Ts) Grab some popcorn and nerd out!

+See you in Bootcamp!